-In the light of theories concerning the transmission of anxiety, and the previous empirical findings discussed above, we tested the following hypotheses: i)that in their narratives about starting school, compared to non-anxious control mothers, socially anxious mothers would show fewer positive features (i.e., encouragement/autonomy promotion), and more negative features (i.e., attribution of threat to the environment and of vulnerability to the child, more promotion of avoidance in the face of threat, and more failure to resolve expressions of child anxiety), and that these effects of maternal social anxiety disorder on narrative style would be further increased in the context of child BI and insecure attachment; ii) that low rates of positive encouragement, and high rates of negative narrative features would predict both more negative child Doll Play representations of going to school and more child anxiety (i.e., diagnosed Social Anxiety Disorder, and maternal and teacher reports of internalizing problems); iii) that these associations between maternal narrative style and adverse child outcome would be particularly evident in children who were behaviorally inhibited or insecurely attached to their mother; and iv) that narrative features characteristic of socially anxious mothers would mediate differences in child outcome between the children of socially anxious and non-anxious mothers..
+In the light of theories concerning the transmission of anxiety and the previous empirical findings discussed above, we tested the following hypotheses:

+Hypothesis 1: In their narratives about starting school, compared to nonanxious control mothers, socially anxious mothers would show fewer positive features (i.e., encouragement/autonomy promotion), and more negative features (i.e., attribution of threat to the environment and of vulnerability to the child, more promotion of avoidance in the face of threat, and more failure to resolve expressions of child anxiety), and these effects of maternal SAnxD on narrative style would be further increased in the context of child BI and insecure attachment.

+Hypothesis 2: Low rates of positive encouragement and high rates of negative narrative features would predict both more negative child DP representations of going to school and more child anxiety (i.e., diagnosed SAnxD, and maternal and teacher reports of internalizing problems).

+Hypothesis 3: These associations between maternal narrative style and adverse child outcome would be particularly evident in children who were behaviorally inhibited or insecurely attached to their mother.

+Hypothesis 4: Narrative features characteristic of socially anxious mothers would mediate differences in child outcome between the children of socially anxious and nonanxious mothers.